AlexTheGuitarGuy/apa-swiss-knife/README.md

 # Inspirations

-This project was inspired by CyberChef and was made possible with Eel for Python You can learn more about CyberChef [here](https://github.com/gchq/CyberChef) and you can learn more about Eel [here](https://github.com/ChrisKnott/Eel)
+This project was inspired by CyberChef and was made possible with Eel for Python.
+You can learn more about CyberChef [here](https://github.com/gchq/CyberChef) and you can learn more about Eel [here](https://github.com/ChrisKnott/Eel)